evgenii-studitskikh/capucco/README.md

 # Capucco
-A platform things to do around the world focused on learning courses such as language courses, cooking classes, driving schools, etc.
+Capucco is a personal startup focused on providing a platform for learning courses such as language courses, cooking classes, driving schools, and other activities from around the world.
+As the sole member of the team, my responsibilities include designing the platform, creating the database architecture, and developing the APIs.

-Capucco is my personal startup.
-I'm working with it alone yet, so my responsibility's including design, database architecture, API creating as well.

 ## Demo